Audrey Azoulay: Public sector

-Minister of Culture
+Minister of Culture of France

 Azoulay succeeded Fleur Pellerin as Minister of Culture on 11 February 2016.
 During her time in office, she increased her department's budget by 6.6% to a total of €2.9 billion in 2017 – the largest amount of government money promised for the arts in the country's history.
 Under her leadership, the Ministry lent support to a women's contemporary art prize launched by AWARE (Archives of Women Artists, Research and Exhibitions).
 Internationally, she played a key role in the joint initiatives of France, the UNESCO and the United Arab Emirates to safeguard cultural heritage in conflict zones, announced in December 2016, and was a signatory to the Florence Declaration condemning the destruction of cultural sites at the first G7 culture summit in March 2017.
 On 24 March 2017, she presented Draft Resolution 2347 on the protection of cultural heritage in armed conflicts to the UN Security Council.
 This resolution, put forward by France, Italy and UNESCO, was adopted unanimously.

 By the end of 2016, Azoulay eventually decided against becoming a candidate herself in the 2017 French legislative election.
 In the Socialist Party's presidential primaries, she endorsed Manuel Valls as the party's candidate for the 2017 French presidential election.
 After the Socialist Party was eliminated in the first round of the election, she publicly declared her support for Emmanuel Macron against Marine Le Pen.